There are countless tools and resources on the internet that can help you make the difference and stand out in your blogging business.

 115. Sane Box – How much time do you spend reading spammy emails?
 1 hour, 2 hours?
 Simply put – emails eat up your time.
 Sanebox is a mailbox optimisation tool that keeps you away from unwanted emails.
 Its complex algorithm is capable of distinguishing legit emails from the spammy ones by identifying & following patterns.

 116. Simple Word Counter – Simple Word Counter allows you to paste any text and get the words, characters, sentences and paragraphs counted almost instantly.
-The tools gives you an estimated reading time and shows readability score.
+The tool gives you an estimated reading time and shows your readability score.
 Again, we’ve developed this tool 🙂

 PROOFREADING & PLAGIARISM TOOLS

 Tools for becoming a better writer